-Peer reviewers:
+Peer Reviewers:

-The lead peer reviewer is responsible for timely communication with the program:
+Lead peer reviewer is responsible for timely communication with the program:

-• Email the program that the "Box" was received

-- Confirm address of where the peer review will take place - Work with the program contact to set agenda at a minimum of six weeks in advance to accommodate everyone who will be participating - Notify the program the number of families to be invited to participant panel interview (it is suggested that at least six to eight families be invited with the intent that three to five will show up) - Select participant files to be reviewed - May request clarification for any evidence they are not finding prior to the peer review - Email both peer reviewers signed Code of Conduct and Confidentiality Agreements to the program and cc the IFSCcoordinator - Complete Emergency Contact Form and email to program and IFSC coordinator
+- Email program that the SharePoint link was received - Set up a schedule with co-peer(s) to review the SharePoint documents prior to peer review and should, at a minimum, have two peer review calls pre-peer review - Work with program contact to set agenda at a minimum of six weeks in advance to accommodate everyone who will be participating - Notify the program of the number of families to be invited to participant panel interview (it is suggested that six to eight families be invited with the intent that three to five will show up) - Select participant files to be reviewed - May request clarification for any evidence they are not finding prior to the peer review - Email both peer reviewers' signed copies of Code of Conduct and Confidentiality Agreements to the program and cc IFSC coordinator. - Complete Emergency Contact Form and email to program and IFSC coordinator; everyone should keep a copy of this in case of emergencies that may occur before or during the peer review.

-The peer reviewers will:
+Peer reviewers will:

-- Schedule delivery of the "Box" at least 10-12 weeks before the peer review date - Complete a thorough review of the SAM and evidence prior to the peer review - Tentatively rate each of the standards and develop questions for the interview panels based on the content of the SAM and "Box"
+- Schedule delivery of the SharePoint link 10-12 weeks before the peer review date - Complete a thorough review of the SAM and evidence prior to the peer review - Tentatively rate each of the standards and develop questions for the interview panels based on the content of the SAM and SharePoint documents